queati/algorithms/README.md

-# Using for practice data structure and algorithms.
+## algorithms

-# All these codes are written in C.
+All this code is written in C.